Liroy-e/Basic_Ransomware/README.md

 This is a simple ransomware written with python for learning purpose

 ### Features
-> ransomware : encrypt/decrypt using AES and RSA
+- Ransomware : encrypt/decrypt using AES and RSA
-> backdoor : simple python reverse shell enabled by default
+- Backdoor : simple python reverse shell enabled by default
-> keylogger
+- Keylogger

 ### What We Can Add
-> antivirus evasion
+- Antivirus evasion
-> complete command and control server: we are using netcat now :(
+- Complete command and control server: we are using netcat now :(